ropensci/skimr/README.md

 Spark-bar and spark-line work in the console but may not work when you knit them to a specific document format.
 The same session that produces a correctly rendered HTML document may produce an incorrectly rendered PDF, for example.
-This issue can generally be addressed by changing fonts to one with good building block (for histogtams) and braille support (for line graphs).
+This issue can generally be addressed by changing fonts to one with good building block (for histograms) and braille support (for line graphs).
 For example, the open font "DejaVu Sans" from the `extra font` package supports these.
 You may also want to try wrapping your results in `knitr::kable()`.
 Please see the vignette on using fonts for details on this.